sacridini/Awesome-Geospatial/README.md

 * [Mapzen Tangram](https://github.com/tangrams/tangram) - JavaScript library for rendering 2D & 3D maps live in a web browser with WebGL, supports MVT, GeoJSON, TopoJSON.
 * [GeoNode](http://geonode.org/) - A web-based application and platform for developing geospatial information systems (GIS) and for deploying spatial data infrastructures (SDI).
 * [azure-maps-animations](https://github.com/Azure-Samples/azure-maps-animations) - A rich library of animations for use with the Azure Maps Web SDK.
+* [azure-maps-geolocation-control](https://github.com/Azure-Samples/azure-maps-geolocation-control) - An Azure Maps Web SDK module that provides a control that uses the browser's geolocation API to locate the user on the map.
+* [azure-maps-gridded-data-source](https://github.com/Azure-Samples/azure-maps-gridded-data-source) - A module for the Azure Maps Web SDK that provides a data source that clusters data points into cells of a grid area.
+* [azure-maps-fullscreen-control](https://github.com/Azure-Samples/azure-maps-fullscreen-control) - An Azure Maps Web SDK module that provides a control to display the map in fullscreen mode.
+* [azure-maps-selection-control](https://github.com/Azure-Samples/azure-maps-selection-control) - An Azure Maps Web SDK module that provides controls for selecting data in a data source using drawing tools or by requesting a route range polygon.
+* [azure-maps-swipe-map](https://github.com/Azure-Samples/azure-maps-swipe-map) - A module for the Azure Maps Web SDK that allows swiping between two overlapping maps, ideal for comparing two overlapping data sets.
+* [azure-maps-sync-maps](https://github.com/Azure-Samples/azure-maps-sync-maps) - An Azure Maps Web SDK module that synchronizes the cameras of two or more maps.
+* [azure-maps-services-ui](https://github.com/Azure-Samples/azure-maps-services-ui) - A set of web UI controls that wrap the Azure Maps REST services.

 ## Web Map Server